databendlabs/databend/website/blog/2023-03-10-databend-weekly-84.md

 [Databend](https://github.com/datafuselabs/databend) is a modern cloud data warehouse, serving your massive-scale analytics needs at low cost and complexity.
 Open source alternative to Snowflake.
 Also available in the cloud: <https://app.databend.com> .

-> :loudspeaker: This week we announced the official release of Databend v1.0.
-This is an important milestone, to learn more, please check out our blog: https://databend.rs/blog/databend-release-v1.0
+> :loudspeaker: We announced the milestone release of Databend 1.0 this week.
+For what's new in the release, please read this post: <https://databend.rs/blog/databend-release-v1.0> .

 ## What's On In Databend